Atakan97/PlaqueAnalyzerStudio/README.md

 ## Admin Panel Access

-If enabled in your configuration, you can log in to the admin panel with the following default credentials:
+You can log in to the admin panel with the following default credentials:

 - **Username:** `admin`
 - **Password:** `1234`